-The Stranger has been Netflix’s runaway success this month becoming one of the most-watched movies around the world.
+The Stranger has been Netflix’s runaway success becoming one of the most-watched movies around the world.
 Joel Edgerton and Sean Harris go head to head in this crime thriller that retraces the steps of a missing teenager in Queensland.
 It’s loosely based on the disappearance of Daniel Morcombe back in 2003.
 This is by far one of the best Aussie films to come out in years.
 Get around it.

 The Trial Of The Chicago 7

-The Trial of the Chicago 7 is based on one of the most notorious trials in recent history; in Chicago 1968, a peaceful protest at the Democratic National Convention turned violent, which led to the organisers of the event being charged with conspiracy to incite a riot by the hostile Nixon administration.
+The Trial of the Chicago 7 is based on one of the most notorious trials in recent history; in Chicago in 1968, a peaceful protest at the Democratic National Convention turned violent, which led to the organisers of the event being charged with conspiracy to incite a riot by the hostile Nixon administration.

 The film is an incredible courtroom drama and every single member of the cast turns in a powerful performance – especially Borat star Sacha Baron Cohen, who shines here in a rare non-comedic role.